-If you host with CiviHosting, the easiest way to install Nextcloud server is just to ask us — we will do it for you. 🙂
+The easiest way to install Nextcloud server is to host your cloud with CiviHosting — we will do it for you.
+For more information, see our Nextcloud hosting page. 🙂

 But if you don’t host with us, or you just prefer to do it yourself, there are two steps: